Performance Marketing 101: Comprehensive Guide

 Also, partner and affiliate marketing will continue to grow in popularity.
 Forrester Consulting predicted that affiliate marketing will have an annual growth rate of 10% by 2020.
 As affiliate popularity increases, it will be important to leverage content marketing with your affiliates.
 According to Entrepreneur, slideshows, images and video demonstrations of products and services will reign over the traditional approach to content.

 Is My Business Ready?
+Consider this.

 Performance marketing can benefit nearly every type of business, but there are a few ways to tell if your business is ready and suited for a new performance marketing program.